80th Street station (IND Fulton Street Line): Station layout

 This elevated station has two side platforms and three tracks, but the center track is not used in revenue service.
 It is the westernmost (railroad north) station in Queens on the IND Fulton Street Line.
+The A train stops here at all times; a shuttle train from Euclid Avenue to Ozone Park–Lefferts Boulevard also serves the station during late nights.
+The station is between 88th Street to the east (railroad south) and Grant Avenue in Brooklyn to the west (railroad north).

 Both platforms have beige windscreens along their entire lengths and brown canopies with green frames and support columns except for a small section at either ends.
 Platform signs display 80 Street–Hudson Street, which was the original name of this station.

 Exits

 This station has two entrances/exits, both of which are elevated station houses beneath the tracks.
 The full-time one is at the south (geographical east) end of the station.
 Inside fare control, there is one staircase to each platform, a waiting area that allows a free transfer between directions, and a turnstile bank.
 Outside fare control, there is a token booth and two street stairs going down to either western corners of the T-intersection of 80th Street and Liberty Avenue.

 The station's other entrance/exit at the north (geographical west) end also has one staircase to each platform, a waiting area, and two street stairs going down to either western corners of 77th Street and Liberty Avenue.
 The station house, however, is unstaffed, containing just two High Entry/Exit Turnstiles.
 Each staircase landing has an exit-only turnstile to allow passengers to exit the station without having to go through the station house.